-As Shotter (1993: 115) concludes: 'Whorf forces us to see that the basic "being" of our world is not as basic as we had thought; it can be thought of and talked of in other ways.'
-More recent studies in discursive psychology have elaborated on this central point and supported Sapir's, Whorf's, Shotter's and other people's theorizing with textual analysis.
-Potter (1996), for example, analyses how 'out-thereness' is discursively constructed in the writing styles of empiricist (experimental, quantitative) scientific researchers (cf. Gilbert and Mulkay 1984).
-Derek Edwards's book is a radical reworking of cognitive themes in psychology, for example research on 'ape language' and child language acquisition, and on the psychology of emotions (Edwards 1997; see also Chapter 13).
+As Shotter (1993: 115) concludes, 'Whorf forces us to see that the basic "being" of our world is not as basic as we had thought; it can be thought of and talked of in other ways'.
+More recent studies in discursive psychology have elaborated on this central point and supported Sapir's, Whorf's, Shotter's and others' theorising with textual analysis.
+Potter (1996), for example, analyses how 'out-there-ness' is discursively constructed in the writing styles of empiricist (experimental, quantitative) scientific researchers (cf. Gilbert and Mulkay 1984).
+Derek Edwards's (1997) book is a radical reworking of cognitive themes in psychology, for example research on 'ape language' and child language acquisition, and on the psychology of emotions.
 He attends to the language in which psychologists represent and objectify cognition.
-It is perhaps the ultimate challenge for a psychologist (even of the discursive kind) to undermine cognitivism, but Edwards writes that 'one of the reasons for pursuing discursive psychology is the requirement to re-conceptualize relations between language and mind, and to find alternative ways of dealing empirically with that "constitutive" relationship' (Edwards 1997: 44).
+It is perhaps the ultimate challenge for a psychologist (even of the discursive kind) to undermine cognitivism, but Edwards writes that 'one of the reasons for pursuing discursive psychology is the requirement to reconceptualize relations between language and mind, and to find alternative ways of dealing empirically with that "constitutive" relationship' (p.
+44).